It is a cold crisp winter’s afternoon when we visit Bran Castle. The pond below is frozen in a crisp sheet of ice.

 As for Vlad Tepes, he does indeed, has an association with Bran Castle.
 The original customs houses at which taxes were collected from merchants entering Transylvania are still at the base of Bran Castle.
 And so, as we enter the doors of this castle we look in vain for Dracula, or signs he once lived here.
 I am told he visited and stayed the night only once.

 In the courtyard is a water well, where throw money into it, and make a wish.
 What they wish for, that I am not sure.

-At the end of the courtyard there a scales, and they talk of how they used to weigh their victims to see if they had an evil spirit.
+At the end of the courtyard there a scales and they talk about how they used to weigh their victims to see if they had an evil spirit.
 If you were heavy you were safe, for evil does not have weight.
-This is the one time skinny works against you.
+This is the one-time skinny works against you.

 We are here with The Bender family from Travel with Bender and also the King Family from A King’s Life.
 Both families travel the world and blog.
 So we sit with the children and watch a video, and learn a bit of history about the castle.
 This is world-schooling – learning by seeing, touching, feeling, and hearing.
 Way better than any book.

 Explorason really likes the weapons on display.
-He picks his favourite if he were a fighter.
+He picks his favorite if he were a fighter.

 I love the detailed wood carving and the antique furniture.

 We get a pretty special view from one of the roof terraces.
 Then the kids all play hide and seek in one of the little alcoves.

 I guess you can imagine Count Dracula coming out of his castle in the dark of night and standing on this very terrace.
 We can imagine the story, and how it was easy to make believe bats would fly around the rooftops at night.